Himanshichauhann/portfolio/README.md

-To visit the potfolio please visit this link. https://himanshichauhann.github.io/portfolio/
+To see the potfolio please visit this link. https://himanshichauhann.github.io/portfolio/